-To revitalize their workplace and reduce their real estate footprint, McKesson engaged Huntsman to plan, re-stack, and re-design eight floors at their corporate headquarters in San Francisco - a reduction from 25 floors.
+To revitalize an outdated workplace and reduce real estate footprint, McKesson engaged Huntsman to master plan, re-stack, and redesign eight floors of its corporate headquarters - a reduction from 25 floors.
 The result is an efficient, collaborative and dynamic environment that promotes wellness and employee satisfaction.

-The open office environment was optimized by relocating employees from large perimeter private offices and interior workstations to fewer, smaller interior offices and benching workstations.
-Building upon a workspace prototype, the design team expanded the innovative office experience by allocating 60% of the space to collaboration and meeting spaces, touchdown/small focus rooms, and breakrooms.
-The new design formally introduces a mobile work environment with groups targeting between 10% and 100% mobility.
-As a result, the usable square footage was reduced to approximately 100 square feet per person, without sacrificing functionality or a sense of place.
+Building upon a workspace prototype, the design team allocated 60% of the space to collaborative and shared spaces.
+The new design also formally introduces a mobile work environment with groups targeting between 10% and 100% mobility.
+As a result, the usable square footage was reduced to approximately 100 square feet per person without sacrificing functionality or a sense of place.

 Location San Francisco, CA

 Scope Workplace Campus Planning and Design (LEED Gold v3 and WELL Silver targeted)

 Size 80,000 square feet

 Credits Photography by Anthony Lindsey